ArcticLatent/ArcticDownloader-lin/README.md

 # Arctic Downloader

-Arctic Downloader is a Rust/libadwaita desktop companion that helps ComfyUI users pull the correct model variants (and their auxiliary files) for the GPU VRAM they have on hand.
-Viewers of the accompanying tutorial series can pick a “master model”, pick their VRAM tier, point the app at their ComfyUI install, and let the app grab the curated artifacts from Hugging Face into the correct `ComfyUI/models/*` subfolders.
+Arctic Downloader is a Rust/libadwaita desktop companion that helps ComfyUI users pull the correct model variants (and their auxiliary files) for the GPU VRAM and system RAM they have on hand.
+Viewers of the accompanying tutorial series can pick a “master model”, choose their GPU VRAM + RAM tiers, point the app at their ComfyUI install, and let the app grab the curated artifacts from Hugging Face into the correct `ComfyUI/models/*` subfolders.

 ## Current Status

 This repository currently contains the project scaffolding:

-- Rust GTK/libadwaita application shell with drop-down selectors and placeholder actions.
+- Rust GTK/libadwaita application shell with GPU VRAM and system RAM selectors plus placeholder actions.
 - Async services for future download management and catalog handling.
 - A versioned catalog template (`data/catalog.json`) describing master models, variants, artifacts, and ComfyUI destination categories.